swillems/ion_networks/README.md

 These modules can be run either with a [GUI](https://en.wikipedia.org/wiki/Graphical_user_interface) or through a [CLI](https://en.wikipedia.org/wiki/Command-line_interface).

 ### Windows 10
 For Windows users, a (desktop) shortcut can be created in Windows that automatically runs the ion-networks GUI within the MobaXterm WSL.
 This can be done by opening MobaXterm and pressing the *session* button on the top left.
 Select the rightmost tab *WSL* and set the Linux distribution to Ubuntu in the *Basic WSL settings* tab.
-Click the *Advanced WSL settings* tab and copy ```ion_networks.py gui``` to the *Execute the following commands at startup* window.
+Click the *Advanced WSL settings* tab and copy ```ion_networks gui``` to the *Execute the following commands at startup* window.
 Finally, click the *Bookmark settings* tab and change the *Session name* to e.g. *ion_network_gui*.
 Click the *Create a desktop shortcut to this session* button and select both options *Hide terminal on startup* and *Close MobaXterm on exit* before pressing *OK* in this popup.
 Confirm the session settings with *OK*.
 A pop-up with the GUI running should have appeared in your taskbar, allowing you to test the installation.
 For subsequent use, double-clicking the Windows desktop icon suffices to run the ion-networks GUI as a stand-alone program.

 ### Ubuntu 18.04 and OS X Catalina
-The ion-networks software can be run within a terminal with the command ```ion_networks.py``` (this alias is set by default during installation).
+The ion-networks software can be run within a terminal with the command ```ion_networks``` (this alias is set by default during installation).
 Possible commands are:

 ```
-Usage: ion_networks.py [OPTIONS] COMMAND [ARGS]...
+Usage: ion_networks [OPTIONS] COMMAND [ARGS]...

   Analysis of LC-[...]-MSMS data with ion-networks.